artainmo/web-development/mobile/swift/README.md

 ## Free tutorials
 ### Swift frontend
 After generating swift project with xcode, inside a file named 'Assets.xcassets' we can add logos, colors or other default visuals for consistent use in app.
+Those will become accessible from everywhere in the application.

+Xcode auto-generates the 'Main.storyboard' file which represents the app's homepage.
+Also it auto-generates the 'LaunchScreen.storyboard' file which defines the app's launchscreen, which is the page that displays while the app is loading.

+Xcode allows the generation of frontend code via drag and drop.
+By going on the previously described 'Main.storyboard' or 'LaunchScreen.storyboard' we can create those app pages with drag and drop.
+To add an UI element we have to click on the top right '+' sign.
+Each UI element can then be customized via the right column that can be toggled.<br>
+We can simulate the app created by clicking on top left play button.

 ### Use Material Design for swift frontend
 Material Design is a frontend library developed by google and available for a ton of different programming languages.
 Here lies the [documentation](https://m2.material.io/develop/ios) for ios and thus swift.<br>